 Don't forget the shaved chocolate.

-2 cups heavy whipping cream 3 tablespoons good rum or cognac (optional) 1 teaspoon vanilla Pinch salt
+3 tablespoons rum or cognac (optional)

 Brew the coffee with the water using a French press.
 (You can substitute espresso or Chemex-brewed coffee if you prefer.)
 Put in a small bowl or a glass measuring cup.
 Stir in the sugar and pinch of salt and sprinkle the gelatin over top.
 Let it soften for a few minutes then whisk vigorously until gelatin is thoroughly dissolved.
 Refrigerate until it is set — about two hours.